 How?
-Mobile compatibility is not just about remodeling your website, you need to rethink content, structure and design.
-Check out this article on how the human eye reads websites for some interesting insights.
+Mobile compatibility is not just about remodeling your website, you need to rethink content, structure, and design.
+Check out this great article on how the human eye reads websites for some interesting insights on understanding user habits.

 First and foremost you need to reconstruct your content to work on a smaller screen size.
 This means:

-- Define your core mobile messaging.
-Begin by trimming ALL of the fat and boiling your organization down to one or two core messages and a call to action.
+- Keep it Simple.
+Trim ALL of the fat and boil your organization down to one or two core messages and a call to action.

-- Map your information.
-From there you rethink your content architecture—what information should appear first?
+- Map your Information.
+Rethink your content architecture—what information should appear first?
 How should it all stack and flow together?
 This is even more important for the mobile experience.

 - Visual content.
-If you don't have a lot of photos or videos on your site, you'll want to add them.
-Mobile users engage much more with visuals than text, and it's a great way to tell your story quickly and make a lasting impression.
-A brilliant way to start off a mobile website experience is with a 30-second video explaining what you’re all about, front and center.
+If you don't have a lot of photos or videos on your site, add them.
+Users remember 80% of what they see versus just 20% of what they read.
+Great visuals are a powerful, effective way to tell your story quickly and make a lasting impression.

 Once you have your core content, message and calls to action identified and mapped, you can work closely with your web developer to build out a responsive design website.